YSG Investors Have Opportunity to Lead Yatsen Holding Limited Securities Fraud Lawsuit

-LOS ANGELES, Oct.
-11, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Yatsen Holding Limited ("Yatsen" or the "Company") (NYSE: YSG).
+BENSALEM, Pa., Oct.
+13, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Yatsen Holding Limited ("Yatsen" or the "Company") (NYSE: YSG).

 Class Period: November 19, 2020 – March 10, 2022